nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to edit a specific shortcut in the shortcut library.
+1. One or more of the given arguments are invalid.

 2. ClientBook edits the shortcut.